Chart Color Schemes

 The level of residential development activity in Greenslopes was found to be higher than 90% of real estate markets across the country

-In FY26, there have been $76.2 million in commercial approvals, demonstrating high levels of local commercial activity.
-Greenslopes maintains similar development levels per person compared to Greater Brisbane, maintaining market balance consistent with the broader area.
-The majority of new development consists of 91.0% attached dwellings and 9.0% detached houses, marking a significant shift from the current housing pattern of 40.0% houses.
+The average expected construction cost value of new homes is $523,000, reflecting a developer focus on premium properties.
+In FY-26 alone, $76.2 million in commercial development approvals have been recorded, suggesting strong local business investment.
+Greenslopes maintains similar construction rates per person compared to Greater Brisbane, maintaining market balance consistent with the broader area.
+New developments consist of 9.0% detached houses and 91.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 40.0% houses).
 This trend may be due to diminishing developable land availability and evolving lifestyle preferences.
-As an established area, Greenslopes has approximately 403 people per dwelling approval.

 Frequently Asked Questions - Development